snath-xoc/xarray_loader/README.md

 Check the issue tracker [here](https://github.com/snath-xoc/xarray_loader/issues).
 The most pressing changes:

 1) Deprecate initial GFS load in and Tensorflow batcher modalities using kerchunk (moved to experimental_tensorflow)
-2) Add IterableDataset switch: not sure if a one-size-fits all here is possible but when we switch to having both forecast and turth data we need to switch to data streaming (potentially with reload after n epoch but this us overkill from prelim. experiments).
+2) Add IterableDataset switch: not sure if a one-size-fits-all here is possible but when we switch to having both forecast and truth data we need to switch to data streaming (potentially with reload after n epoch but this is overkill from prelim. experiments).
 Main steps here is to refactor the dask based open_mfzarr and modify functions to allow slicing on single files.
 3) Allow custom-collate function that returns numpy function and implement np.savez for JAX
-4) Allow load in from pre-created npz file with memore mapping
+4) Allow load in from pre-created npz file with memory mapping

 ## Appendix and FAQ